 Fall 2017 Teaching:

 You can trace my mathematics genealogy.
 My research interests include semi-supervised learning and design of experiments.
-My CV has a complete list of refereed publications.
+My CV and Google Scholar Profile have a complete list of refereed publications.
 If you would like to discuss related problems, please contact me.
 (An email address is given at the bottom of this page; more contact information is available by clicking on my picture above.)

 Ryan, K.J. and Culp, M.V.
 (2015), “On semi-supervised linear regression in covariate shift problems,” Journal of machine learning research, 16, 3183-3217. [paper][coded example]

 Culp, M.V. and Ryan, K.J.
 (2013), “Joint harmonic functions and their supervised connections,” Journal of machine learning research, 14, 3721-3752. [paper]

 Ryan, K.J., Hamada, M.S., and Reese, C.S.
 (2011), “A Bayesian hierarchical power law process model for multiple repairable systems with an application to supercomputer reliability,” Journal of quality technology, 43, 3, 209-223. [paper]

 Ryan, K.J. and Bulutoglu, D.A.
 (2010), “Minimum aberration fractional factorial designs with large N,” Technometrics, 52, 2, 250-255. [paper]